joezimjs/JZ-Parse-URL/README.md

 ## Download

 JZ Parse URL is currently on version 1.0\.
 You can [view the version history here](#toc-version).
-Go to the [JZ Parse URL GitHub Repository](https://github.com/joezimjs/JZ-Parse-URL "GitHub Repository for JZ Parse URL jQuery Plugin") to download and view the tests.
+You may use Github's built in links to download and view the tests or simply clone the repo.

 ## Documentation